aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 * `Mean time to recover (MTTR)` – the average amount of time between the start of a failed pipeline and the start of the next successful pipeline.

 Each stage below will include a required and recommended actions.
 The actions will include guidance on what steps out to be perfomed in each action.
 References will be made to real-life examples of tools to help better define the actions involved in each stage.
 The use of these examples is not an endorsement of any specific tool.

+## Developer Workspace

+Developers need fast-feedback for potential issues with their code.
+Automation should run in their developer workspace to give them feedback before the deployment pipeline runs.

+???+ required "Pre-Commit Hooks"
+    Pre-Commit hooks are scripts that are executed on the developer's workstation when they try to create a new commit.
+These hooks have an opportunity to inspect the state of the code before the commit occurs and abort the commit if tests fail.
+An example of pre-commit hooks are [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_git_hooks).
+Examples of tools to configure and store pre-commit hooks as code include but are not limited to [husky](https://github.com/typicode/husky) and [pre-commit](https://pre-commit.com/#install).

+???+ recommended "IDE Plugins"
+    Warn developers of potential issues with their source code in their IDE using plugins and extensions including but not limited to [Visual Studio Code - Python Extension](https://code.visualstudio.com/docs/python/linting) and [IntelliJ IDEA - JavaScript linters](https://www.jetbrains.com/help/idea/linters.html).

 ## Source